slimeonnnna/tycorunmotorcycle/README.md

 **Live Demo:** [tycorunmotorcycle.pages.dev](https://tycorunmotorcycle.pages.dev/)

 > ⚠️ This template was developed with AI assistance and manually reviewed by a non-developer.
 It works, but may contain quirky implementations, unconventional patterns, or things that make senior devs cry.
 You've been warned.
+>
+> 🚧 **This is a work-in-progress and may never be "finished".** I'm likely not going to maintain or update this repo.
+Please don't watch it expecting updates — just fork it and make it your own.

 ## Tech Stack